ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 This task accepts two arguments which can speed up the process:

-* `--skip-api` &ndash; skips building API docs (which takes the majority of the total time),
+* `--skip-api` &ndash; Skips building API docs (which takes the majority of the total time).
-* `--skip-snippets` &ndash; skips building live snippets.
+* `--skip-snippets` &ndash; Skips building live snippets.

-## Bisecting through a multi-repo
+## Bisecting through a multi-repository

-CKEditor 5 is a multi-repo project.
+CKEditor 5 is a multi-repository project.
 It means that [`git bisect`](https://git-scm.com/docs/git-bisect) (which is super handy when tracking which commit introduced a bug) will not work out of the box.

-Fortunately, every commit made to any of the `master` branches of all CKEditor 5 subpackages will update this subpackage's hash in `mgit.json` in the [`master-revisions`](https://github.com/ckeditor/ckeditor5/commits/master-revisions) branch.
+Fortunately, every commit made to any of `master` branches of all CKEditor 5 subpackages will update this subpackage's hash in `mgit.json` in the [`master-revisions`](https://github.com/ckeditor/ckeditor5/commits/master-revisions) branch.

 Thanks to that, `master-revisions` contains an ordered history of all changes which makes it possible to go back to any point in history: